ivangfr/spring-boot-nginx-keycloak-cluster/README.md

 ## Shutdown

-To stop and remove docker containers, network and volumes, go to a terminal and inside the `spring-boot-nginx-keycloak-cluster` root folder, run the following script:
+To stop and remove docker containers, network and volumes, in a terminal, navigate to the `spring-boot-nginx-keycloak-cluster` root folder, run the following script:
 ```
 ./shutdown-environment.sh
 ```

 ## Cleanup

-To remove the `simple-service` Docker image created, simply go to a terminal and run the following script:
+To remove the `simple-service` Docker image created, in a terminal and inside the `spring-boot-nginx-keycloak-cluster` root folder, run the following script:
 ```
 ./remove-docker-images.sh
 ```